Insights on African Child Soldiers and their Living Paradox

 Prof. Kiyala sums up his proper findings while giving this lecture: ‘From my vantage point, the conference was very enriching in terms of attention paid to it by the participants, and the pragmatic and discursive nature of their interventions.

 There were intriguing questions that opened up our research horizons and raised new interests in specific issues that need to be considered when applying restorative justice approaches for child soldiers in conflict zones.
-These include:irls for two weeks.
-The benefits of RJPCs included:
+These include:

-4. The was a very critical problem with justice for child soldiers themselves.
-The speaker alluded to restorative justice peacemaking circles (RJPCs) that took place in Rutshuru (North Kivu Province of the Democratic Republic of Congo) where the father of two rape and kidnapping survivors facilitated the RJPC.
-Her survivor daughter and himself decided to forgive young soldiers who systematically abused the girls for two weeks.
-The benefits of RJPCs included:
+There was a very critical problem with justice for child soldiers themselves.
+The speaker alluded to restorative justice peacemaking circles that took place in Rutshuru, North Kivu Province of the Democratic Republic of Congo, where the father of two rape and kidnapping survivors facilitated the circle.
+His surviving daughter and himself decided to forgive young soldiers who systematically abused the girls for two weeks.
+The benefits of such circles included vicarious justice, namely the plea by child soldiers to the audience to forgive dead child soldiers and those who never participated in the series of circles that the speaker organized in the Democratic Republic of Congo; and the acceptance and reintegration of former child soldiers into their communities.

-1. An emerging aspect of restorative justice to which the discussion turned was the mental healing and child soldiers’ well-being.
-Definitely, healing child soldiers who had developed post-traumatic stress disorders (PTSD) should be the priority of the justice and rehabilitation programs of all war-affected children including child soldiers.
+An emerging aspect of restorative justice to which the discussion turned was the mental healing and child soldiers’ well-being.
+Definitely, healing child soldiers who had developed post-traumatic stress disorders should be the priority of the justice and rehabilitation programs of all war-affected children including child soldiers.’

 To me, it was once again an eye-opener to hear Prof. Kiyala explaining that children and adolescents join such forces, not only by being kidnapped but also because of the motivation to find themselves in better living conditions than being on their own.
 And this fact also builds a heart-moving scenario, namely that many ex-soldiers stay in the rehabilitation camps for years, because they have no families to return to.
 Bringing the complexity of this content on the point, especially at the moment of a potential reintegration and act of forgiveness, is the question of who actually remains to be guilty, the Child Soldiers or the recruiter.